Austinhamilton1/HamOS/README.md

 # HamOS

-Ham OS is a toy operating system project.
+HamOS is a toy operating system designed for the ARM architecture

 # TODO
-1. Bootloader
+1. Boot loader
 2. Kernel